johnstrand/squawk-react/README.md

 update(event, reducer)

 update("myEvent", value => value + 1);
+update("myEventWithoutValue");
 ```

 Updates the event value via a reducer.
 The reducer receives the current value of the event and is expected to return the new value.
 Resist the urge to modify the value, and instead treat it as immutable.
+For events without value, the update method requires only an event name, and the reducer should be omitted.

 ## squawk